paalss/youtube-wrapped/README.md

-# ~~Spotify~~ Youtube wrapped
+# Youtube wrapped
 An app that reads youtube history JSON and presents to you a list of your most watched videos.

 1. clone